afragen/git-updater/README.md

 I'm still working on this. :wink:

-## Filter Hooks

-There is a filter hook to set the number of hours for a transient to expire.
-You can add this to any plugin that you wish to override the default transient expiration.
-Add an appropriate integer to the anonymous function of the number of hours before expiration of the transient.
-Default is one hour.
-Usage as follows.

-    add_filter( 'github_updater_set_transient_hours', function() { return 3; } );

-### NB - This does not work.
-Pull requests welcome.
+## Setting Transient Timeout

+The default number of hours for a plugin/theme's transient to expire is 4 hours.
+You may add an optional header, `GitHub Timeout` or `Bitbucket Timeout` to set a different transient timeout.
+The header will accept numeric values representing the number of hours for the plugin/theme's transient timeout.
+These values are floats.

 ## Issues